The Educational CyberPlayGround Educational CyberPlayGround

 Reawakening the creative mind

 Australian scientists say they have created a 'thinking cap' that will unleash creativity.
-Comment from:
+The invention raises the possibility of being able to unlock one's inner genius by reawakening dormant parts of the brain.

 Dr. Neil Greenberg, Professor of Ecology and Evolutionary Biology